Table of Contents

 9. Ravindra Jadeja

 As an all rounder who has scored triple hundreds in first class cricket, Ravindra Jadeja’s left arm spin can be underrated.
 He’s been important for Chennai Super Kings in many IPL seasons and is effective in the one day format.
-He’s also played 57 tests up to February 2022 but is often left out in favour of R Ashwin.
+After a long career, he retired from tests in 2024.

 Jadeja is left arm orthodox but can push the ball through quickly in the air.
-After his first 57 tests, he’d claimed 232 wickets plus another 234 victims from 223 limited overs internationals.
+Having announced his retirement, Jadeja finished with 294 wickets in 72 test matches, plus 220 in ODIs and 54 in T20is.

 10. Yuzvendra Chahal

-He has a lot of competition but many would agree that Yuzvendra Chahal is the best Indian leg spinner in the game right now.
-With so much competition for places, Yuzi has, so far, played exclusively in limited overs international cricket but he surely offers much in all formats.
+He has a lot of competition but many would agree that Yuzvendra Chahal is the best Indian leg spinner in the game.
+With so much competition for places, Yuzi has, so far, played exclusively limited overs cricket but he surely offers much in all formats.

 Closing Thoughts